AlexMercedCoder/petadoptionapp/README.md

 - Added the ability to choose page number to see beyond the first page of results.

+- Final touch I added some CSS tooltips using the ::before psuedo-element

 <!-- Image Tag: ![alt text](image.jpg) -->
 <!-- Link Tag: [title](https://www.example.com) -->